 The University of Wales Trinity Saint David (UWTSD) was formed on 18 November 2010 through the merger of the University of Wales Lampeter and Trinity University College Carmarthen, under Lampeter’s Royal Charter of 1828.
-On the 1 August 2013, Swansea Metropolitan University became part of UWTSD.
+On 1 August 2013, Swansea Metropolitan University became part of UWTSD.
 The University’s Royal Charter is the oldest in Wales and England after the universities of Oxford and Cambridge.
 In 2011 HRH the Prince of Wales became its Royal Patron.

 The campus was founded in 1822 as St David’s College to provide a liberal education to members of the clergy.